ericmjl/testing-for-data-scientists/slides.md

 ---

-## Tips for Building a Culture of Testing
+## Building a Regular Practice of Testing in Data Science

 ----